leeza-santiagomillan/trr_workshop/README.md

 Simply fire up RStudio for trying out your R code, or Spyder for your Python code.

 ## Getting help
+To seek help please email xyz@gmail.com or create an issue on github.

 ## Contributors
 Contributions and references are included in the source code files.